-- (1) A period of time by which any act is required to be done shall be determined in accordance with these Rules, practice directions, judgments and orders of the Court. - (2) A period of time expressed as a number of days shall be computed as clear days. - (3) In this Rule, "clear days" does not include - (a) the day on which the period begins or ends; and - (b) if the end of the period is defined by reference to an event, the day on which that event occurs or should occur. - (4) Where the period within which an act must be done at the Registry or a sub-Registry - (a) is seven (7) days or fewer, Saturday, Sunday or any other day on which the Registry or sub-Registry as the case may be, is closed, shall not be counted; or
+- (1) A period of time by which any act is required to be done shall be determined in accordance with these Rules, practice directions, judgments and orders of the Court. - (2) A period of time expressed as a number of days shall be computed as clear days. - (3) In this Rule, "clear days" does not include - (a) the day on which the period begins or ends; and - (b) if the end of the period is defined by reference to an event, the day on which that event occurs or should occur. - (4) Where the period within which an act must be done at the Registry or a sub-Registry - - (a) is seven (7) days or fewer, Saturday, Sunday or any other day on which the Registry or sub-Registry as the case may be, is closed, shall not be counted; or

-- (b) ends on a day on which the Registry or the sub-Registry as the case may be, is closed, the act shall be deemed to have been done in time if done before close of business on the next day on which the Registry or sub-Registry as the case may be, is open. - (5) Where an act is required to be done somewhere other than at the Registry or a sub-Registry, and the period within which the act is required to be done ends on a Saturday, Sunday or public holiday, the time for doing that act shall be deemed to end at 4:00 p.m. on the next business day in the country in which it is to be done.
+- (b) ends on a day on which the Registry or the sub-Registry as the case may be, is closed, the act shall be deemed to have been done in time if done before close of business on the next day on which the Registry or sub-Registry as the case may be, is open. - (c) ends on any other day, that day is included, notwithstanding sub-Rule (3).4 - (5) Where an act is required to be done somewhere other than at the Registry or a sub-Registry, and the period within which the act is required to be done ends on a Saturday, Sunday or public holiday, the time for doing that act shall be deemed to end at 4:00 p.m. on the next business day in the country in which it is to be done.